o7-machinehum/Worlds/Worlds-Smart-Contract/README.md

 # Worlds Smart Contract

-## WOR
-WOR is the contract that manages the WOR tokens that are designed to be used in the Worlds universe.

 ## WSC
 The worlds smart contact is a contract that lives onchain.
 It is responsible for managing player assets.
+It also manages WOR, which is the token that can be staked against items.
+The token can also be used as a means of currency in the Worlds universe.

 ##TODO
-- LiquidateItem()
+- LiquidateItem() - Done.
-- TransferItem()
+- TransferItem() - Done.

 ## Open Questions
 - itemProof should be referenced by it hash.
 Which is checksum265, I'm not sure how to use this as a ref.
-	- Is the possible to use the first 64 bits?

-- Do we need to keep the Owner onchain?
-This is in the proof package, so I think all we need is the hash.

-- How do we lock funds in the WSC? sub_balance and add_balance are both private functions in the tokens contract.
-Maybe we just have to mash them togeather.
-	- Try importing table from WOR into the WSC class then try to modify it from there, change the permissions of the table - ?.
+It's possible to reference them by hash, but after the lookup you must check the entire hash.

 - How do you get unix time out of the function so the user can calculate the hash?
+  - I still don't know how to do this.

 - In the transfer item function, I need a way to move the ram